-In the international development, the emergence of new ideas and policy issues as well as scarce funding for development have led to the notion of transform or perish among development organisation.
-UN Habitat has been one organisation on the periphery of the UN system facing relevance and funding challenges as urban issues evolve and proliferate in language and scope.
+In the international development, the emergence of new ideas and policy issues as well as scarce funding for development have led to the notion of “transform or perish” among development organisations.
+UN Habitat is one organisation on the periphery of the UN system facing relevance and funding challenges as urban issues evolve and proliferate in language and scope.

 The assessment on the effectiveness of UN Habitat by a High Level Independent Panel appointed by the UN Secretary-General, António Guterres concluded with a flagship recommendation, establishment of UN Urban.
-Proposed as a coordinating agency, UN Urban will bring together UN agencies on urban issues that forms the current operational work of UN Habitat.
+Proposed as a coordinating agency, UN Urban will bring together UN agencies on urban issues that form the current operational work of UN Habitat.
 Thus, it will pool funding, expertise, interest and knowledge on implementation of the New Urban Agenda across the UN system.
 This came after three major findings by the panel.
-The findings include (i) tensions between normative and operational roles of the organisation thus working at both policy and technical levels, (ii) bureaucratic governance structures and (iii) financial incapacity.
+The findings include (i) tensions between normative and operational roles of UN Habitat as it work at both policy and technical levels, (ii) bureaucratic governance structures and (iii) financial incapacity.
 Normative work implies the norms, policies, standards and framework that govern human settlements while operational work is the tangible, technical projects in the field.

-The establishment and transformation of UN Habitat is guided by the flagship United Nations Conferences on Human Settlements (Habitat I II III) held every 20 years.
+The flagship United Nations Conferences guides the establishment and transformation of UN Habitat on Human Settlements, which are held every 20 years.
 In these conferences, the UN Habitat has been using transformation language and expansion of mandates to survive the funding challenges that development organisations face in an ever-increasing competitive world of development financing.
 Formed from Habitat I Conference by amalgamation of the Commission on Human Settlements and United Nation Centre for Human Settlements (UNCHS Habitat) it became UN-Habitat in 1978.
-In the late 1990s the organisation faced an identity crisis and funding difficulties.
+In the late 1990s, the organisation faced an identity crisis and funding difficulties.
 The Habitat II in 1996 with the Istanbul Declaration on Human Settlements and the Habitat Agenda incorporated some trending issues into the urban agenda.
 These include poverty eradication, sustainability, environmental protection, respect of human rights and freedom restoring the relevance of the organisation.
 The increased portfolio was strengthened by UN Habitat turned into a programme in 2002, the UN Human Settlements Programme and appointment of a new director, Anna Tibaijuka who changed the face of the organisation.
 The Habitat III conference held in Quito in 2016 placed cities at the centre of achieving sustainable development though the New Urban Agenda.
 The recommendations from the Habitat conferences have been to increase the relevance of urban development as an “idea in good currency” for funding competitiveness.

 The intensity of funding decline for human settlements programmes was recognised as early as 2005.
 Major partners of Cities Alliance (such as UN Habitat, USAID, SIDA, World Bank, CIDA, GTZ, DFID) iterated the increasing competition for funding from other development issues.
 These issues washed away the public support for urban development compared to other issues such as conflicts, HIV/AIDS pandemics, and post-conflict reconstruction.
 The notion of funding availability for urban development in the age of competing funding needs relies on whether urban development is still an “idea in good currency” or not.
 As powerful for public policy formulation, Donald Schön characterised “an idea in good currency” as an idea that “…change over time; obey a law of limited numbers; and lag behind changing events”.
 Resilience of ideas against being driven out by new ideas is pertinent.
 This is particularly so for urban development which began in the late 1960s and early 1970s when the now UN Habitat was formed at the first United Nations Conference on Human Settlements (Habitat I).

-One of the key influence to the proposal for establishment of UN Urban is the tensions between normative and operational work of UN Habitat.
-Financial incapacity is a major influence behind operational work overshadowing normative work.
+When reforming a poorly performing organisation, there is always a tendency to adopt reforms that reduces the scope of the organisation to make best use of resource.
+However, risks exist of subsequent weakening of the organisation’s strength if it relies on resources from its broader scope.
+One of the key influences to the proposal for establishment of UN Urban is the tensions between normative and operational work of UN Habitat.
+Financial incapacity is a major influence behind operational work overshadowing normative work as operational portfolio are efforts to expand the relevance of the organisation under declining core funding.
 It is critical to consider that reducing UN Habitat’s scope (from operational and normative to just normative) will not reduce its strength as an ‘urban champion’.
 UN Habitat’s normative work is supported by non-earmarked core funding while operational work receives support through field projects, technical cooperation funds and special purpose funds.
-As operational budget, is greater than the critical normative, the organisation has been regarded as a consulting agency given the way to explore funding outside the UN for operational work.
-This has been attributed to decreasing core funding that left UN Habitat with no choice but to solicit operational work beyond the UN.
+As operational budget is greater than the normative budget, UN Habitat has been regarded as a consulting agency given the way it solicit funding outside the UN for operational work.
+This has been a result of decreasing core funding that left UN Habitat with no choice but to solicit operational work beyond the UN.

 The successful establishment of UN Urban will be pivotal in placing urban agenda at the core of the UN system as various agencies contribute their share and collaborate.
-In the smoothening of normative and operational mandates of UN Habitat it is critical to ensure the strength of UN Habitat is enhanced for in events of the interest generated by establishment of UN Urban declines, UN Habitat remain the guardian agency of urban issues in the UN system.
+In the smoothening of normative and operational mandates of UN Habitat, it is critical to ensure the strength of UN Habitat is enhanced for in event of decline in interest generated by establishment of UN Urban, UN Habitat remain the guardian agency of urban issues in the UN system.